 Offering the latest surgical procedures for the shoulder, our surgeons' expertise includes:

 Our shoulder doctors are all board-certified in orthopedic surgery and have extensive experience in the specialized treatment of injuries and conditions of the shoulder to provide the care you need.
-Call 907.563.3145 or request an appointment online today to be seen by one of our shoulder specialists in Anchorage or Eagle River.
+Request an appointment online today to be seen by one of our shoulder specialists in Anchorage, Eagle River, or South Anchorage.

 For urgent shoulder injuries and other musculoskeletal needs, we offer our Walk-In Clinic.